dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 [moving the lamposts](http://movingthelamppost.com/blog/html/index.html)
 isn't exactly my idea or expression, but I seem to be fairly proficient with it.
 Basically, if we're having a hard time seeing where we are, what if we had a better, brighter flashlight?
+What if we had more proficient experimental methodologies?
 If we had an innovative means of measuring some phenomenon, wouldn't we make new advancements at what would seem to be warp speed?
+Isn't that the most important progress to make?

 <a name="self-similarity"/>

 ## [&#x2182; Self-Similarity](#self-similarity)

+See above.

 <a name="humility"/>